A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 Late in the afternoon, the wind shifted to the north and started blowing hard.
 I began worrying about trying to sleep with the waves rolling down the lake slapping us on the bow since we were on the end of a T-doc.
 But within minutes, a beautiful J-boat, a 37 foot cruising/racing machine with a huge mast that must carry a tremendous amount of sail, tied up in front of us.
 Soon, the J was bouncing up and down, leaving us quiet in her lee.

 Dorie and I feel as if we are kids again at summer camp.
 The docks are like what we had at the camps.
 The bathrooms and showers at the marinas are that way as well.
 And there is no need whatsoever to get dressed nicely for anything.
 There is nothing pressing.
 No demands are being made of us.
-But unlike camp, we have our “house” with us wherever we go, and how can you beat that.
+How can you beat that.

 With rain during the night and more forecast for today, we decide to take the marina up on its offer to drive their Scion over to Fort Ticonderoga instead of our original plan to dingy ashore and hike up to the fort.
 Two weeks of rain must have made the trail a muddy bog, plus looking off our stern the day looks ominous.